 Gunda Sporer Oppenheimer Endowed Prize for French Studies

-Helen Ludwig Sehrt Scholarship Endowment
+Helen Ludwig Sehrt Endowed Scholarship Fund

 Martha P. Francescato Scholarship